ResearchObject/ro-crate/docs/1.1-DRAFT/root-data-entity.md

    limitations under the License.
 -->

-## Core Metadata for the Root Data Entity
+# Core Metadata for the Root Data Entity

 The _Root Data Entity_ is a [Dataset] that represent the RO-Crate as a whole;
 a _Research Object_ that includes the _Data Entities_ and the related
 _Contextual Entities_.

+As explained in section [RO-Crate structure](structure.html), the RO-Crate description is stored as _JSON-LD_ in the _RO-Crate Metadata File_ `ro-crate-metadata.json` in the _RO-Crate root_ directory.

+## RO-Crate Metadata File Descriptor

-The _RO-Crate JSON-LD_ MUST contain a _RO-Crate Metadata File Descriptor_ with
+The _RO-Crate JSON-LD_ MUST contain a self-describing _RO-Crate Metadata File Descriptor_ with
 the `@id` value `ro-crate-metadata.json` (or `ro-crate-metadata.json` in legacy crates) and `@type` [CreativeWork].
 This descriptor MUST have an [about] property referencing the _Root Data Entity_, which SHOULD have an `@id` of `./`.